Does Clover Mites Die in Winter? | Facts You Should Know

 When the temperature dips below 24°C (75°F), the eggs are likewise rendered dormant.
 Clover mites are most active in the spring and fall when the weather is cooler.
 In October, the eggs normally hatch.

-Although clover mites have a two-week lifespan, there are a number of events that take place within this time.
+Although clover mites have a two-week lifespan, some events take place within this time.
 This is owing to the clover mites’ parthenogenetic nature, which means that every mite in the population lays around 70 eggs at once.

-What Season of the Year Do Clover Get Into the House?
+What Season of the Year Does Clover Mites Get Into the House?

 Clover mites are most active in the spring and fall when the weather is cooler.
 Clover mites hatch from their eggs during this time of year.
 Early spring is prime time for these pests to invade your home, so be prepared and take the necessary precautions to keep them out.

-Clover mites can be a sign of a number of things, including but not limited to:
+Clover mites can be a sign of several things, including but not limited to:

 • Home’s cracks and fissures